NYUAppSec/appsec_hw3/README.md

 For this portion of the assignment, you should submit:

-1. All kubernetes yaml files created/modified to use secrets
+1. All kubernetes yaml files created/modified to use sealed secrets
 2. All changes necessary to the Web application (limited to settings.py as mentioned above) needed to use the passed secrets.
-3. A file, called secrets.txt, which demonstrates how you added the secrets.
+3. A file, called secrets.txt, which demonstrates how you added the sealed secrets.
    This must include all commands used, etc.

 Finally, rebuild your Docker container for the Django application, and then